apollographql/apollo-tooling/packages/apollo/README.md

   --endpoint=endpoint                    The url of your service

+  --excludes=excludes                    Glob of files to exclude for GraphQL operations.
+Caveat: this doesn't currently
+                                         work in watch mode

   --header=header                        Additional headers to send to server for introspectionQuery

+  --includes=includes                    Glob of files to search for GraphQL operations

   --key=key                              The API key for the Apollo Engine service

+  --queries=queries                      Deprecated in favor of the includes flag
 ```

 _See code: [src/commands/client/check.ts](https://github.com/apollographql/apollo-tooling/blob/master/packages/apollo/src/commands/client/check.ts)_